woodpecker-ci/woodpecker/docs/docs/20-usage/20-workflow-syntax.md

 ### `entrypoint`

-Allows you to specify the entrypoint for Docker and Kubernetes.
-Note that this must include the full command as list, including arguments (e.g. `["/bin/sh", "-c"]`).
+Allows you to specify the entrypoint for containers.
+Note that this must be a list of the command and its arguments (e.g. `["/bin/sh", "-c"]`).

 ### `environment`